 Most general contractors know that a subcontractor can make or break a job.
 Although a subcontractor technically isn’t the employee of the general contractor, in the client’s eyes, there is no difference.
 Hire the wrong subcontractors and the reputation of your business is at stake.
-If you want to avoid problems such as shoddy workmanship, project delays, and a host of other issues, examine your hiring practices, follow the tips in this article, and consult with one of our construction lawyers in Mobile, AL, if you have more questions.
+If you want to avoid problems such as shoddy workmanship, project delays, and a host of other issues, examine your hiring practices, follow the tips in this article, and consult with one of our Birmingham construction lawyers, if you have more questions.

 Baby boomers are retiring and leaving the industry which is directly affecting the construction labor pool.
 It’s time to implement a millennial-focused recruitment strategy to fill those job openings.

 Many people feel construction doesn’t pay well compared to the extensive hours required.
 Be sure that your compensation plan is competitively driven by the market.

 Understand the rules and regulations involved in immigration law.
 If you need assistance bringing workers in the country and staying compliant, consult with a Birmingham construction lawyer.